 ‘Compared to my previous experience of face to face yoga, I felt like I could better occupy my own space.’ – George

-If you are new to attending an online class and feeling unsure about using Zoom, please contact me and we can arrange a short free Zoom meeting so we can check your set-up and ensure you are able to get the most out of your practice with me.
+If you are new to practicing Yoga online or would like help to feel comfortable using Zoom, please contact me and we can arrange a short free Zoom meeting.
+We can check your set-up and ensure you are able to get the most out of your practice with me.
 You may also find the below guidance helpful.

 How can I get the most from my practice?

-Whether the class is online or face to face, please arrive slightly early so that you are settled on your mat ready for the class starting time.
+Whether your session is online or face to face, please arrive slightly early so that you are settled on your mat ready for the practice starting time.

-It is advisable to avoid a heavy meal within four hours of the start of your class, or a light meal within two hours.
+It is advisable to avoid a heavy meal within four hours of the start of your session, or a light meal within two hours.

 Wear comfortable clothing which allows you to move freely.
 Remove any particularly dangling jewellery.
 Yoga is practiced in bare feet, so please be ready to remove your socks.
 The exception is during relaxation practice when you may wish to have your socks on for warmth.